SwitchfootDev-Learning-Chops/javascript-reps/jQueryNotes.md

 # jQuery

-Running thoughts:

-- Abstracts away DOM manipulation.
+A JS library that abstracts away DOM manipulation.

 Example: